accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/notes-de-revision.md

 ### Addition of PDF/UA-2 mappings

-Where possible, one or more mappings with elements of the PDF/UA-2 standard have been added for each criterion.
+Where possible, one or more mappings to elements of the PDF/UA-2 standard have been added for each criterion.

 ### Criteria